glycerine/uart/README.md

 and it comes without serialization support.
 Thus it is unserialized ART, or uart.

-This project provides an implemention of the Adaptive Radix Tree (ART) data structure[1].
+This project provides an enhanced implemention of the Adaptive Radix Tree (ART) data structure[1].
-As a memory based sorted key/value store and a Order-Statistic tree, it offers ordered lookups, range queries, and integer based indexing.
+It is both a memory-based sorted key/value store _and_ an Order-Statistic tree.
+It offers ordered lookups, range queries, and integer based indexing.

 Why?
 In read-heavy situations, ART trees can have very good performance